 - Visa’s #TeamVisa Hashtag campaign

-This campaign was all about personalized Coca-Cola bottles which had names stamped on them.
-And the world made a beeline for finding their bottle namesake that they could share with friends and family.
+This was all about personalized Coca-Cola bottles which had names stamped on them.
+The world made a beeline for finding their bottle namesake that they could share with friends and family.

 The hashtag campaign drove a huge number of sales but what’s more exciting is the social media frenzy that this campaign generated.